foxy1982/foxy1982.github.io/_posts/2016-12-15-raspberries-pies-pythons-ansible-and-the-weather.md

 I also wanted to use a provisioning tool to configure the system so I can easily wipe the microSD card and start again if I want to.
 This would help if I need to replace the microSD card or upgrade the Raspberry Pi in the future.

-I chose [python](https://www.python.org/){:target="_blank"} as the development language as there are a lot of resources on how to write python on Raspberry Pi, and it is used extensively in DevOps and would be a useful tool to learn.
+I chose [Python](https://www.python.org/){:target="_blank"} as the development language as there are a lot of resources on how to write Python on Raspberry Pi, and it is used extensively in DevOps and would be a useful tool to learn.

 [Ansible](https://www.ansible.com/){:target="_blank"} is a provisioning tool I'd had a little bit of exposure to and this was a great opportunity to learn more about it.
 I found it particularly appealing amongst provisioning tools due to the simplicity of the ssh-based connection and the ability to run simple shell scripts directly.

 The weather data is provided by [Dark Sky](https://darksky.net/dev/){:target="_blank"}.
 The API is simple to use and 1,000 free queries are permitted per day, which will be fine for a five-minute periodic refresh.

 Finally the LED matrix I selected is the [SenseHAT](https://www.raspberrypi.org/products/sense-hat/){:target="_blank"}.
 I also looked at the [Unicorn HAT](https://shop.pimoroni.com/products/unicorn-hat){:target="_blank"} which is a similar price but decided the extra features - in particular the joystick for a headless input device - made the SenseHAT a better choice.

+All the code is [here](https://github.com/foxy1982/RaspberryPi){:target="_blank"}.
+The Python code for the actual program is in the `weather-hat` directory.
+The Ansible playbooks are in `provisioning`.

+The code itself is fairly simple: it queries the Dary Sky API using with an API key from an environment variable.
+The latitude and longitude to query for are configured in the same way.
+Ansible includes a nice feature called [Ansible Vault](http://docs.ansible.com/ansible/playbooks_vault.html){:target="_blank"} which basically encrypts and password protects variables.
+I use this for the API key, so replace this with your own if you try it out.
+Ansible will prompt for the password for any encrypted files when you run `ansible-playbook`.

+The weather images are simple png files, which is nice as you can preview them outside of the application.
+Initially I had configured them as pixel arrays but this proved difficult to maintain.
+If anyone has any idea on how to improve the icons, please let me know, artistry isn't my strongest point...!

+The provisioning side of it is fairly simple too.
+The playbook will install Git and Leafpad onto the Pi to download the code and to help with editing files should you want to.
+It will then install the repo itself (an easy way to get the source code onto the device!) as well as some SenseHAT examples to play around with.
+It then installs the weather-hat application as a service and starts it up.
+Finally it installs nginx.

+There are a few things I'd like to improve in the future:
+* nginx - I've put the provisioning steps in for nginx but it's not yet being used.
+I want to use Flask in the service to allow configuration of the service, such as latitude and longitude.
+* weather modules - I think there will be a better way to manage the weather modules and images.
+At the moment there's an implicit interface to the modules and the need to be loaded in `icon_mapper.py`.
+This could probably be changed to a more dynamic loading technique.
+* control - use the joystick on the front of the SenseHAT to change the displayed data, maybe change the forecast length or move through a set of locations.

+So, lots to do, but lots learnt about Python and Ansible already!

+Enjoy